desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 The Parent can discover and validate it, thus transferring trust from the Child DNS Operator nameservers' chain of trust to the Child zone.

-The DS enrollment methods described in Section 3 of [@!RFC8078] are deprecated and SHOULD NOT be used.
-Child DNS Operators and Parental Agents who wish to use CDS/CDNSKEY records for initial DS enrollment SHOULD instead support the authentication protocol described in this section.

 This protocol is not intended for updating an existing DS RRset.
 For this purpose, the Parental Agent can validate the Child's CDS/CDNSKEY records directly, using the chain of trust established by